Geolykt/EnchantmentsPlus/readme.md

 Compile this project like every other project out there.
 Note that you need to have the latest bindings.
 It requires JDK 11 in order to compile

 ## Compatibility
-The current version of this plugin is fully compatible with Spigot version 1.16.1, 1.16.2 and 1.16.3.
-Any versions under 1.16.1, will **not** work without tinkering, versions above, may, although with a few issues.
+The current version of this plugin is compatible with Spigot version 1.15.2, 1.16.1, 1.16.2, 1.16.3 and 1.16.4.
+Any versions under 1.15.2, will **not** work without tinkering, versions above 1.16.4, may, although with a few issues.
-1.15.2 can work when changing around the magicCompat.yml file, however isn't technically fully supported
+We however recommend Paper for full compatibillity as as of yet there is a bug with enchantment merging.

 ## Contribute
 Anyone is free to contribute to this repository via pull requests, issues or comments, however keep in mind that this repository uses 4 space indentation.

 ## Changes performed in this fork compared to NMS-less Zenchantments
-To view the changes compared to Zenchantments, add the Changelog of [NMS-Less Zenchantments](https://github.com/Geolykt/NMSless-Zenchantments#changes-performed-in-this-fork) onto it
+To view the changes compared to Zenchantments (from the point where the split happened), add the Changelog of [NMS-Less Zenchantments](https://github.com/Geolykt/NMSless-Zenchantments#changes-performed-in-this-fork) onto it
+The current EnchantmentsPlus API is however entirely incompatible with the new Zenchantments API in almost every way.
 <ul>
  <li>Major changes:
   <ul>
+   <li>Pretty big rewrites within most classes (Enchantment specific classes are mostly spared)</li>
    <li>Most values in the compatibillity adapter can be changed via magic configuration files now</li>
    <li>The Spectral enchantment can now be levelled by default</li>
    <li>Uses the 1.16.3 Spigot API</li>